 Info: www.kaniewski.com or 574-277-4444

-To send flowers to Professor Donald P. Kommers' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Professor Donald P. Kommers, please visit our floral store.